aidrivencoder/voiceover-generator/README.md

 2. Upload a script file in the required format (see below)
 3. Assign voices to each character using the sidebar
 4. Click "Generate Voiceovers" to create audio files
+5. Preview, download, or delete generated audio files directly from the UI
-5. Find the generated audio files in the `output` directory
+6. Find the generated audio files in the `output` directory

 ## Script Format